 The China Chamber of Commerce complains about rising royalties, tighter ore quotas, stricter forestry enforcement and growing regulatory pressure.
 Some of those complaints are understandable.

+However, the returns to Indonesia have often looked surprisingly thin relative to the scale of extraction.
 Nickel exports and processing capacity exploded, but government revenues remained comparatively modest.
 Industrial parks consumed enormous amounts of coal-fired electricity while creating limited technology transfer.
-Local communities frequently absorbed the environmental and social costs while the largest financial gains flowed elsewhere.
+Local communities frequently absorbed the environmental and social costs.
+At the same time, the largest financial gains flowed elsewhere to foreign-owned smelters, overseas shareholders and Chinese-controlled refining networks that dominate Indonesia’s nickel-processing sector.
 Indonesia became indispensable to the global nickel supply chain without necessarily becoming substantially richer as a result.

 The Chamber’s complaint that revised pricing rules have sharply increased nickel ore costs ignores another truth: for years, nickel ore may simply have been too cheap.
 Investors built their business models around abundant, low-cost Indonesian resources and now worry about profitability due to the Indonesian state’s attempts to capture more value.
 What constitutes unfair treatment in the eyes of investors results from Indonesia being left out of the benefits of its own industry.
 No sovereign government can permanently justify selling strategic minerals at prices that mainly enrich foreign industrial players while domestic fiscal benefits remain limited.